Garden Brick Wall Cost in 2024

 The different types of brick material will also affect the cost:

 Handmade bricks are made in moulds on a bench and often have the most intricate and costly facings.
-They’re used on a lot of prestige building projects and cost between £90-£140 per m2.

 How Big Can My Garden Wall Be?

-Normally there will be no permission required as long as the wall is one metre or less in height.
-If you are demolishing an existing wall greater than one metre tall, you can also replace the wall up to the previous height without any planning.
-It’s advised that any wall higher than 1.2m should always be designed by a structural engineer.
+If you are demolishing an existing wall greater than one metre tall, you can also replace the wall up to the previous height without any planning permission.
+However, it’s advised that any wall higher than 1.2m should be designed by a structural engineer.

 Brickwork Bonding Options